 Which Metropolitan Areas Pay RNs the Most?

-California leads the way in terms of states that pay the highest annual mean wage for its nurses, its largest metropolitan area, Los Angeles, continues that trend of large metropolitan areas that pay their RNs the highest salaries.
+California leads the way in terms of states that pay the highest annual mean wage for its nurses, one of its largest metropolitan area, San Francisco, leads the trend of large metropolitan areas that pay their RNs the highest salaries.

 Which Nursing Areas Have the Highest Level of Competition?